Asheville Knee, Foot & Ankle Specialists

 As a result, the foot and ankle are susceptible to a wide variety of injuries and conditions ranging from a mild sprain to severe arthritis.
 These conditions are best treated by an experienced Foot and Ankle Specialist.

-As an Orthopaedic Foot and Ankle Specialist, Dr. Matt B. Massey has completed four years of medical school, five years of accredited residency training in orthopaedic surgery, and an additional year of advanced fellowship training in the care of the foot and ankle.
+As an Orthopaedic Foot and Ankle Specialist, Dr. Matthew B. Massey has completed four years of medical school, five years of accredited residency training in orthopaedic surgery, and an additional year of advanced fellowship training in the care of the foot and ankle.
 This extensive training has provided him with the solid clinical background necessary to diagnose and treat sports injuries, perform reconstructive procedures, manage trauma of the foot and ankle, and restore function lost as a result of disease.

 Dr. Massey is highly experienced in arthroscopic foot, ankle, and knee surgery and uses this approach for many sports-related, traumatic, and degenerative conditions.
 He has published research on Achilles tendon tears and is the only surgeon in Western North Carolina performing minimally invasive percutaneous Achilles repair.

 Our goal is to restore function and mobility allowing patients to return back to their previous activities, whether work, exercise, or competitive athletics.